fatih-dagli/kubernetes-env-creation-with-aws/README.md

 git clone https://github.com/fatih-dagli/kubernetes-env-creation-with-aws.git
 ```

+10. You should configure your personal informations and path in

+- terraform/variable.tf (Change AWS account information)
+- ansible/project.yml   (Change project paths)
+- ansbile/hosts         (Change IP address with your machine IP address)

 # Installation Steps

 Now you are ready to execute below two command to install your kubernetes cluster !

-Second command will ask your AWS access adn secret key,  you should enter this parameters.
+Second command will ask your AWS access, secret key and AWS account id.  you should enter these parameters.

 ```
 ansible-playbook --tags install-terraform project.yml -k ansible-playbook --tags "prepare-k8s-all, initialize-k8s-master, initialize-k8s-node, install-jenkins" project.yml -k
 ```

+Also If you want to deploy/update again your deployment after first installation,  you can enter to jenkins and trigger pipeline manually.
+Jenkins and Application information will be shown in ansible output after installation finished successfully.